Every school at Duquesne has a unique plan for how its students meet their core curriculum service-learning requirement.

 - Review additional resources offered by the committee and Office of Service-Learning: statement on appropriate community partners, statement on student preparation for community work, faculty guide to service-learning (includes 30 pages of syllabus excerpts), and service-learning syllabus template.

-- Feel free to discuss your proposal with the Director of Academic Community Engagement or any of the review committee memebers.
+- Feel free to discuss your proposal with the Director of the Center for Community-Engaged Teaching and Research or any of the review committee memebers.

 - Finalize your proposal, which should include a copy of the course syllabus and any other documentation that describes the service-learning component (e.g., Blackboard documents, additional handouts, web pages).